AlacrisIO/legicash-facts/src/endpoints/endpoints.md

        "balance" : integer
      }

-The type "hash" is a JSON string, beginning with "0x", followed by 32 hex-digit pairs.
+The type "hash" is a hex-string with 32 hex-digit pairs.

 The type "main\_chain\_confirmation" is a JSON record of the form: